 Husband and wife Clark and Summer Ewald are on a road trip through the desert on their way to visit his parents where they are planning to announce that Summer is pregnant.
 They pass a man hitchhiking on the road but don’t offer him a ride.
 Later they find the man has signed into the motel up the way.
 Unknown to them, the man Joseph forces the hotel clerk to kill herself in the bath after she comes onto him.
 Clark and Summer continue on the next morning only for the car’s tire to blow out fifty miles up the road.
 They walk to the nearest settlement of Blood River but find this is an abandoned ghost town.
 Not long after they arrive so does Joseph.
 However, Joseph’s flinty manner makes them feel ill at ease.
 During their efforts to find a way out of the town, Joseph insists that Clark is not the man he appears and has committed a terrible crime.
 Joseph then claims that he has come to visit a terrible judgement on the two of them.

 British director Adam Mason has been a rising independent name in horror over the last decade.
 I was very impressed with Mason’s third film Broken (2006), a brutally savage backwoods horror about a woman imprisoned by a man in a forest.
-Mason has also made other horror films such as Dust (2000), The 13th Sign (2000), The Devil’s Chair (2006), Luster (2010), Pig (2010), Hangman (2015) and I’m Just F*cking With You (2019), as well as wrote the script for the Joe Johnston-directed thriller Not Safe for Work (2014).
+Mason has also made other horror films such as Dust (2000), The 13th Sign (2000), The Devil’s Chair (2006), Luster (2010), Pig (2010), Hangman (2015), I’m Just F*cking With You (2019) and Songbird (2020), as well as wrote the script for the Joe Johnston-directed thriller Not Safe for Work (2014).